 Once the fabric is cut, the dress generally can’t be made drastically bigger without adding panels or gussets.
 Similarly, if your E cups are about to become C cups, it’s best to wait and have the top fitted after surgery.

-Alter Creation’s take: Be honest and let us know with plenty of time in advance whether you’ll be experiencing any changes.
-We also always tell our brides to keep their figure throughout the fitting process (i.e., for as long as we’re working together) as close to that from their first fitting.
+Please BE HONEST and let us know with plenty of time in advance whether you’ll be experiencing any changes.
+We also always tell our brides to maintain their figure throughout the fitting process (i.e., for as long as we’re working together) AS CLOSE TO THAT from their first fitting.
 This way, we don’t have to “fit in” any drastic changes.

 Don’t schedule a fitting right after a workout.

 Having a wedding dress cleaned isn’t cheap, so you don’t want to have sweat stains removed BEFORE you actually wear it.

 Also, fitting someone requires being in close physical proximity.
 No one likes fitting a client who smells like a locker room, so hit the showers first.
 (As long as I’m on the subject of odor, please go easy on the cigarettes, perfume, and smelly food.)

 Buy your foundation garments (and shoes!)
 BEFORE your first fitting, and bring them to ALL of your fittings.